allenaguas/GIS/ArcGIS_Layer Print to Pdf/README.md

 ArcGIS: Layer to Print to Pdf

-Script was created to print map series while at the same time allowing the user to filter out certain field records out of the map.
+Background:
+Our company provides utility maps to clients for requested regions.
+One dilema many mappers had encountered is the

-Inital purpose of this tool was to filter our a certain record and then proceed to print the map series once done so.
+Inital purpose of this tool was to filter out a certain records that displayed information that was not in our territoy, then proceed to print the map series once done.

+How does the script work?
+1) User needs to select location